willanderson/willanderson.xyz/about.md

       (though I am also using AWS to host some of the larger assets).
 I use [Netlify](https://www.netlify.com/) to deploy the site, and [Decap CMS](https://decapcms.org/docs/intro/) to manage its contents.

-      There's very little custom CSS.
-For the most part, I rely on [Tailwinds](https://tailwindcss.com/) for styling and responsive layouts.
-There’s a tiny bit of JavaScript that [](https://openai.com/blog/chatgpt)ChatGPT helped me with (Thanks babe 😘).

       The site is basically free to run, and pretty easy to update and maintain.
 For anyone looking to follow a similar approach, here are two guides that proved very helpful: